g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

          document.getElementById('messages').appendChild(item);
      });
 ```
+Explanation:

-This code above allows users to send messages by submitting a form, sends those messages to the server via Socket.IO, receives messages from the server, and dynamically displays them in the chat interface without reloading the page.
+This code above allows users to send messages by submitting a form, sends those messages to the server via Socket.io, receives messages from the server, and dynamically displays them in the chat interface without reloading the page.

 ### Handling Different Types of Events
 Apart from sending and receiving messages, Socket.io allows handling various events to perform different actions.
 For instance, you can handle events like `'user joined'`, `'user left'`, or custom events based on application requirements.